-Accordingly, the extension of the stay will assist in the likelihood of a greater net recovery to creditors by allowing the Company to continue its Business as a going concern and avoid a liquidation could be minimal without a going concern operation behind them.
+Accordingly, the extension of the stay will assist in the likelihood of a greater net recovery to creditors by allowing the Company to continue its Business as a going concern and avoid a liquidation.

-D. Relief Sought
+D Relief Sought

 Motryx respectfully submits that its application be granted in its entirety.